 When considering whether an action for partition is right for you, carefully assess the following questions:

-- Are you disputing the executor’s division of the property?
+- First of all, are you disputing the executor’s division of the property?

-- Are you disputing the division of proceeds from the sale of property?
+- Furthermore, are you disputing the division of proceeds from the sale of property?

 - Are you disputing the right of another co-owner to sell the property?

-- Do you have an interest in the property?
+- Additionally, do you have an interest in the property?

 - Is there anything in the will or the trust of deceased that addresses the issue of partition?